 - Are there any ways you can save money on costs along the way?
 For example, couch surfing, WWOOFing, house sitting etc.

 - Set a budget, but don’t beat yourself up if you don’t always stick to it.
 Be prepared to change your plans!

-If you want to find out more about how to save money during your trip so that you can splurge on other things, then I have some advice here and if you’re looking for some tips about how to plan a career break or sabbatical, then check this out.
+If you found this helpful, there’s some advice here about how to save money during your trip so that you can splurge on other things, and here’s some tips about how to plan a career break or sabbatical.